-A faculty or staff member who suspects substance misuse by a student must report the suspicions along with relevant supporting information to the Program Director or Course Coordinator who will then immediately contact the appropriate Assistant Dean, Assistant Dean for Student Affairs, and the Executive Associate Dean for Academics and Accreditation.
-In the absence of the Program Director or Course Coordinator, the faculty member observing the behavior should contact the appropriate Assistant Dean, Assistant Dean for Student Affairs, and the Executive Associate Dean for

-Academics and Accreditation.
-Any faculty member with evidence that an enrolled student has engaged in clinical care of patients and families or participated in classroom activities while impaired must report their observations to the appropriate Assistant Dean.
+A faculty or staff member who suspects substance misuse by a student must report the suspicions along with relevant supporting information to the Program Director or faculty who will then immediately contact the Assistant Dean for Student Affairs and the Interim Associate Dean for Academics and Accreditation.
+In the absence of the Program Director, the faculty member observing the behavior should contact the Assistant Dean for Student Affairs and the Interim Associate Dean for Academics and Accreditation.
+Any faculty member with evidence that an enrolled student has engaged in clinical care of patients and families or participated in classroom activities while impaired must report their observations to the Assistant Dean for Student Affairs and the Interim Associate Dean for Academics and Accreditation.

 A student who suspects substance misuse or a violation of this policy by another student has the responsibility to report this information.
 A report needs to be made to the student's academic advisor, and/or Instructor, Course Coordinator, or Program Director.
-The appropriate Assistant Dean, Assistant Dean for Student Affairs, and the Executive Associate Dean for Academics and Accreditation should be notified by the advisor, course instructor, course coordinator and/or program director.
+The Assistant Dean for Student Affairs, and the Executive Associate Dean for Academics and Accreditation should be notified by the advisor, course instructor, course coordinator and/or program director.
 The identity of the individual making the report will be kept confidential to the greatest extent possible consistent with the need to investigate the report and subject to legal requirements.

-Any student arrested or convicted of violating any federal, state, or local law pertaining to the manufacture, possession, sale, use, or distribution of a drug or alcohol or misuse of prescribed medications must report this event to the appropriate Assistant Dean, Assistant Dean for Student Affairs, and the Executive Associate Dean for Academics and Accreditation within three days of the event and prior to any clinical contact with patients and families.
+Any student arrested or convicted of violating any federal, state, or local law pertaining to the manufacture, possession, sale, use, or distribution of a drug or alcohol or misuse of prescribed medications must report this event to the Assistant Dean for Student Affairs and the Interim Associate Dean for Academics and Accreditation within three days of the event and prior to any clinical contact with patients and families.
 If the student holds a nursing license, the student should also contact their governing Board of Nursing for guidance in reporting an arrest and/or conviction.